 The Plaza Art Fair is one of KC's time-honored traditions.

 The weather is almost always perfect and you get to bust out your cool fall clothes.
 Yes, many people go for the art...but the majority of people who attend also go to catch up with friends, people watch, drink some wine and enjoy some great food.

 One of the best reasons to go to the Plaza Art Fair is the eats.
 Restaurants from around the Plaza take their culinary arts to the streets and have vending booths with bevies throughout the fair.
 Tomfooleries, The Classic Cup, and Bo Lings (just to name a few) are fair faves with everything from hamburgers and hotdogs to lamb shanks and dessert...and everything in between.

 Restaurants take up shop in the following locales:

-Let me put it this way, parking is a beast anyway you swing it during the Plaza Art Fair.
+Parking is a beast any way you swing it during the Plaza Art Fair.

 Go early and you'll likely find a spot in one of the free parking garages.
 Go late and you'll be stuck in traffic.